 Black Walnut Hull Powder, Wild Crafted

 The powdered hulls of black walnuts, which have a high tannin content, are made into tinctures and topical preparations.
-Because the hulls are also high in iodine, the powdered form is used as a supplement in regions where sea vegetables are in short supply.
+Because the hulls are also high in iodine, black walnut shell powder is used as a supplement in regions where sea vegetables are in short supply.

 contains known allergen: tree nuts